 more effective when addressing global scientific problems.

-The program will be held from February 26 – April 1, 2017 and will include:
+The program will be held from February 24 – March 31, 2018 (pending official notice of funding from program sponsor) and will include:

 - Pre-Departure Webinar in January

 - Four-week science & engineering research internship at Rice University

 - One-week Science & Technology Policy, Leadership and Mentorship study tour in Washington, DC and Lehigh University (Pennsylvania)

 While at Rice University, students will also participate cultural programming that may include seminars on topics such as: